 The Privacy Rule requires organizations to implement appropriate safeguards for protecting the privacy of Protected Health Information (PHI) and limit the use and disclosure of information that may be used without a patient’s consent.
 In short, it explains how healthcare professionals, lawyers, or anyone who has access to PHI, can or cannot use the data.
 Furthermore, the Rule allows patients to access their medical records, make copies, and corrections upon request.

-For example, if a patient wants to share their information with someone else, the law requires a HIPAA PHI release form to be signed in order for the physician’s office to share the information.
+For example, if a patient wants to share their information with someone else, the law requires a HIPAA PHI release form to be signed for the physician’s office to share the information.
 These are the kinds of scenarios that the HIPAA Privacy Rule covers.

 The HIPAA Privacy Rule Checklist